eugeneromero/damn.engineer/_drafts/2022-05-23-az-files-raspberry-pi.md

 pip3 install azure-cli
 ```

-`pip3` installs packages on the `~/.local/bin` directory, which is not in the PATH by default.
+`pip3` installs packages in the `~/.local/bin` directory, which is not in the $PATH by default.
 So I also added this line at the end of my `.bashrc`:

 ```
 export PATH=$PATH:/home/$USER/.local/bin